9/9

 Online Sales and Delivery Reach

-If you’re only selling through your brick-and-mortar storefront, diversifying might mean expanding online.
+Andrew here again.
+If you're only selling through your brick-and-mortar storefront, diversifying might mean expanding online.
 Setting up an online ordering system can help capture sales beyond foot traffic.
 For instance, some rural florists join platforms like Buy From The Bush to reach customers looking to support regional businesses.
 Online channels can generate orders even when your physical shop might be quiet.
 Just ensure you manage delivery logistics and quality carefully to maintain your reputation if you expand your reach.

 Build Location Pages